jabahum/portifolio2/README.md

 # JabaHum.github.io
-This is my Personal Website And its contains Everything About Me and Am yet to Add my projects too So watch the space
+This is my Personal Website And its contains Everything About Me and Am yet to Add my projects too So watch the space.
+JabaHum.github.io/jabaportfolio/index.html